zadev/code-of-conduct/README.md

 ### What about private conversations?

-Slack supports private channels and direct messages to facilitate truly "off the record" conversations.
+Slack supports private channels and direct messages to facilitate "off the record" conversations.
 If you need to, please make use of those features.
-At the time we enabled archiving (August 2016), nearly 75% of all team communication happened in direct messages and private channels.
+At the time archiving was enabled (August 2016), nearly 75% of all team communication happened in direct messages and private channels.

-We feel this requirements is adequately covered.
+We feel this requirement is adequately covered by the above built-in Slack feature, but please be aware that this does not preclude the possiblility that anyone else could be recording your private conversations.

 ### How can I get the logger removed from a channel?